 - Step 3: Enter your new pixel dimensions and click OK.

 That’s all there is to it!
 Of course, I’m not sure when you’d really want to stretch an image like this, but now you know how to do it.
-If you’re not clear on the steps or how aspect ratios work, read on for the more detailed guide to stretching an image in Photoshop.
+If you’re not clear on the steps or how aspect ratios work, read on for a more detailed guide to stretching an image in Photoshop.

 But if you want to get extremely fancy and stretch your image without distorting it, read on to the last section for an advanced method that uses content-aware fill to create new areas of your image.